Molecular-Biophysics-Database/mbdb-model/README.md

 ### Tools

-Various tools for converting to different forms of the model (excluding the final conversion to the Invenio compatible models).
+Modules used by other tools as well as for formatting python code and conversion of units.

 ```
 mbdb-model
 ├── models
+├── model_conversion
+├── metadata_examples
-├── metadata-examples
+├── random_records
 ├── tools                 <--
 └── vocabularies
 ```